discrete-notes/discrete-notes.github.io/_posts/2023-11-10-annotated-bibliographies.md

 The idea is to have a list of papers, with a few items for each, telling what is the setting, the main result, and how it compares with the other papers.
-The origin of this one is a project, for which it was important to understand previous work, and the literature was very confusing.
+The origin of this one is a project for which it was important to understand previous work, and the literature was very confusing.
 So I did the first version of this bibliography for my colleagues and myself, and then when we finally abandoned the project I